 Some of the offsite links lead to publisher’s websites where users have the option of paying a fee to access a full-text article.
 Minnesota residents may be able to obtain full-text articles at no charge through the Electronic Library for Minnesota (ELM).
 For more information about access to full-text publications see Does the Library provide access to full-text publications?

 The Library focuses on recent (2000 forward) scientific-technical publications relevant to water in Minnesota.
 Publications are generally suitable for the Library if they describe research on any of 16 water research main topics and the research is highly relevant to water management activities in Minnesota.
-See the Search Tips for a list of the 16 main topics.
+See Search Tips for a list of the 16 main topics.
 Most of the research described in the Library was conducted or sponsored by government agencies, university researchers and non-profit organizations.
 The Library’s Steering Team sets policies related to the Library’s scope and content.

 In addition to publications the Library also includes entries for certain projects – those supported by State of Minnesota funding that have not yet generated publications suitable for the Library.
 Projects are clearly identified as such in the title.
 Project entries are temporary and are intended to eventually be replaced by one or more publications generated by the project.
-See Advanced Search for searching the Library for projects.
+See Search Tips on searching the Library for projects.

 The Library excludes newspaper and newsletter articles as well as advertisements.
 The Library does not accept items that lack a clear title, a clear author (person or organization), or a clear publication year.
 Publications that are too far outside the scope of the Library are excluded.